 The general fund funding provided by Douglas County enables NTCD to leverage a small amount of funding into larger projects such as the Burke Creek Highway 50 Crossing and Realignment Project and the upcoming Kahle Water Quality Basin Implementation Project.
-NTCD would like Washoe County to reinstate general fund assistance and has presented to the Washoe County Board of County Commissioners in February 2017 on the matter.
-General fund assistance is critical for activities like grant writing and project planning.
+NTCD would like Washoe County to reinstate annual general fund assistance and presented to the Washoe County Board of County Commissioners in February 2017 on the matter.
+Washoe County did pledge \$25,000 of one time general fund assistance in June 2018.
+General fund assistance is critical for activities like grant writing and project planning and a consistent long term commitment is desired.